harshseksaria1/Facial-Recognition-and-Analysis-using-AWS-Rekognition/README.md

 # Facial Rekognition and Analysis using AWS Rekognition

-Facial Recognition & analyzing customer demographics and sentiment at point of sale of retail stores using AWS Rekognition.
+Facial Recognition & facial analysis for retail and security using AWS Rekognition.

 ![](images/_HAR6666-2.jpg)